WHO WE ARE

 Our programmes tackle the root causes of social disadvantage, creating long-term, transformational change in our community and our city.

 To improve health and wellbeing we provide a safe, creative space in the community where people can come to access practical support and a range of services.
 Alongside practical support, we offer arts-based programmes that provide social connection, the chance to build confidence and self-esteem and practical skills that help people to improve their mental and physical health and make progress towards their goals.

-We offer a varied range of training opportunities, including accredited courses, that will help people take those first steps to employment.
+We offer a range of skill development opportunities, including accredited courses to support steps towards employment.

 Anfield and the surrounding area has been identified as a 'Arts poor' zone.
 Being in the heart of Liverpool, a city with a rich history of Arts and Culture, we feel a responsibility to bring back the arts to the community around us.